Applies ToOutlook for Microsoft 365 Outlook 2024 Outlook 2021 Outlook 2019 Outlook 2016 Outlook on the web Outlook.com New Outlook for Windows

 You can manually update Contact E and include the address found in Contact G. This will make Contact E the only superset and Contact G will be hidden.
 See the section Update a visible duplicate content to learn more.

-Update a visible duplicate contact
+Update a visible duplicate contact in new Outlook

 If a duplicate content card is hidden in new Outlook, but you modify it when using classic Outlook, Outlook for Mac, or Outlook Mobile, the contact will reappear in new Outlook because it's no longer considered a duplicate.